-Performance
+Company as notified st of each Director i ed by the Directors t n S205G(1) of the Co lows: to the Australian S ecurities Exchange

-Director Ordinary shares Unlisted options Rights
+Director Ordinary shares Unlisted options Performance Rights

-Mr R Davis 39,679,289 3,500,000 -
+Mr R Davis 39,679,289 3,500,000

-Mr D Thomas 2,241,407 7,000,000 6,500,000
+Mr D Thomas 7,000,000 6,500,000

+Mr Z Lubieniecki 62,664,283 4,500,000

 Mr D Church 1,052,631 1,000,000 -

-Mr Z Lubieniecki 62,664,283 4,500,000 -

-The above table includes indirect shareholdings held by related parties to the directors.
+The above table includes indired t shareholdings held by related pa rties to the directors.

-11. ENVIRONMENTAL REGULATIONS
+11. Environmental Regulations

 In the course of its normal mining and exploration activities Hammer adheres to environmental regulations imposed on it by the various regulatory authorities, particularly those regulations relating to ground disturbance and the protection of rare and endangered flora and fauna.

 Hammer has complied with all material environmental requirements up to the date of this report.
 The Board believes that Hammer has adequate systems in place for the management of its environmental requirements and is not aware of any breach of these environmental requirements as they apply to it.

-12. REMUNERATION REPORT - AUDITED
+12. Remuneration Report - Audited

-12.1 Principles of compensation
+12.1 PRINCIPLES OF COMPENSATION

 Remuneration levels for key management personnel and other staff of Hammer are competitively set to attract and retain appropriately qualified and experienced personnel and therefore includes a combination of cash paid and the issuance of options and rights.

 Key management personnel comprise the directors of the Company and senior executives for Hammer.
 Staff remuneration is reviewed annually.